Skip to Content

 Mai i te tau 1991 kua tū te kaupapa whakangungu tangata hei kaiako rumaki reo ki Te Kunenga ki Pūrehuroa.

 Graduates of this professional initial teacher education programme will have the knowledge and skills to enter teaching in New Zealand schools.
-They will be eligible to apply for registration as provisionally registered teachers with the Teaching Council of Aotearoa New Zealand.
+You will be eligible to apply for registration as a provisionally registered teacher with the Teaching Council of Aotearoa New Zealand.

-Graduates will be highly competent, knowledgeable and skilled as effective, reflective and creative teachers for Māori immersion settings.
+You’ll graduate as a highly competent, knowledgeable and skilled teacher who is effective, reflective and a creative teacher for Māori immersion settings.